One Backpropagation in Two Tower Recommendation Models: Experiments

 Table~\ref{Tbl:FlipOneBP} compares the recommendation performance by using the three backpropagation strategies, namely, both users and items, only users, and only items.
 Except using different backpropagation strategy, they all use the projection matrix-based user-item encoding, random negative sampling and plain InfoNCE loss.
 Results show that using one backpropagation for only item encoding update (our \textsf{OneBP}) outperforms using two backpropagation (traditional \textsf{TwoBP}) and using one backpropagation for only user encoding update.
 The results suggest that users' interests could be better learned from interacted items, but not the case that items types could be better learned from interacted users.
 As we argued before, with or without users' interactions, items are with intrinsic attributes and latent types.
 Note that in using one backpropagation for only user encoding update, items' encodings are updated based on the users' encodings, which may not well respect items' intrinsic attributes for item encoding.

-We next explore our arguments on items' encodings and latent types.
-We use the KMeans clustering algorithm~\cite{Neyman:1967:Berkeley} to cluster items' encodings into six clusters, where one item belongs to one cluster.
-We use the t-SNE dimensionality reudction~\cite{Laurens:2008:JMLR} to map items' encodings into a two-dimensional plane, where colors indicate cluster indexes, i.e., latent types.
+Immediately following this, we explore how well OneBP captures user interest.
+However, data often lack labels in the OCCF problem, making it impossible to measure the quality of learned encodings as well as the diversity of user preferences.
+For items without labels, we resort to the KMeans clustering algorithm~\cite{Neyman:1967:Berkeley} to cluster items' encodings into six clusters, where one item belongs to one cluster.
+We use the t-SNE dimensionality reduction~\cite{Laurens:2008:JMLR} to map items' encodings into a two-dimensional plane, where colors indicate cluster indexes, i.e., latent types.

-Fig.~\ref{Fig:EncodingClustering} plots the distribution of projected items' encodings for both the training and testing dataset, where a user encoding is also projected and his interacted items in the training dataset are marked as rectangles and with dark green color.
+Fig.~\ref{Fig:EncodingClustering} plots the distribution of projected items' encodings for both the training and testing dataset, where a user encoding is also projected and his/her interacted items in the training dataset are marked as rectangles and with dark green color.
 Fig.~\ref{Fig:EncodingClustering} (a) presents the distribution of items' encodings at the random initialization phase.
 We can observe that items with different latent types are almost mixed and there are no clear cluster divisions.
 Fig.~\ref{Fig:EncodingClustering} (b)(c)(d) present the distribution of items' encodings after the training of a two tower model.
 It can be clearly seen that items of the same color (indicating of the same latent type) are closer to each others as a cluster, and the divisions of different clusters are clearly observable.
 This validates our arguments to some extent, that is, a two tower recommendation model is capable of learning items' intrinsic yet unexposed attributes as encoded in the learned items' encodings, and items can be clustered into laten types with observable cluster divisions.